pnpm/rfcs/text/0004-configurational-dependencies.md

 * They will not have lifecycle scripts.
 * They will only be installable via exact versions.

+These dependencies will be installed into a new directory (name to be decided), not into `node_modules`.

 ## Rationale and Alternatives

 For the list of "onlyBuiltDependencies" currently we can load them from `node_modules`.
 However, that does introduce some "works on my machine" issues as we don't have list during the linking from store stage.
 As a result, if the dependency is not allowed to be built, we still might load it from the side-effects cache.